revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-131.Wiliam asking his junior to predict the output of the following code?
+131. Wiliam asks his junior to predict the output of the following code.

 ```python
 a = 10